 They, and numerous other Dallas County civic leaders who supported their efforts, were dedicated to providing citizens with access to quality education that was both convenient and affordable.
 Thanks to their determination and hard work, Dallas citizens created the Dallas County Community College District in 1965, and El Centro College subsequently opened in 1966.

-The seven colleges and five community campuses of DCCCD enroll a total of almost 80,000 credit and 17,000 continuing education students each semester.
+The seven colleges and five community campuses of DCCCD enroll a total of almost 80,000 credit and 20,000 continuing education students each semester.
 The DCCCD system's enrollment ranks among the largest community colleges in Texas; tuition rates remain among the most affordable, compared to the statewide average.
-Five decades of growth and progress are a credit to the vision of Dallas-area citizens.
+Five decades of growth and progress are a credit to the vision and support of Dallas-area citizens.

 Events in DCCCD’s History